 ultimate goal of any activity.
 Federated Bookkeeping can therefore be a tool that helps the Degrowth transition.

-Also, as adoption of federated bookkeeping increases more and more, credit and debit can cancel each other out through third parties thereby increasing
+Also, as adoption of federated bookkeeping increases more and more, credit and debit can cancel each other out through third parties.
+When such an

 Decentralisation of Power